 Grassroots and Open Space Development

-This program supports the development of community gardens.
+This program supports the development of community gardens and other open spaces.
 The program provides grant funds, City-owned land, and technical assistance to neighborhood groups and nonprofits that want to organize, develop, own, manage, and maintain community gardens and open space in the low and moderate income neighborhoods.

 Typically, projects are funded in two phases.
 Requests for Proposals are issued offering land and funding to help with the creation of community garden space.
 These spaces will provide low- and moderate-income residents with the opportunity to establish gardens.
 Our goal is to grow healthy food for families and the community.